 Students are expected to find a suitable one-week placement in the sports industry.
 As a college, we have a wide selection of placements for the students to contact ranging from professional sports teams to national fitness organisations and local leisure centres.

 Work as a professional sports coach, fitness instructor, community development officer, event co-ordinator, sports masseuse and many more.

-Four GCSEs at grade 4 or equivalent, preferably including English and Maths, or a relevant BTEC Level 2 qualification.
+Four GCSEs at grade 4 or C or equivalent, preferably including English and Maths, or a relevant BTEC Level 2 qualification.
 A satisfactory reference is also needed.

 BTEC Level 3 in Sport

 “You get all the support you need here.
 The sports facilities are all excellent, as are the coaches.
 I definitely want to work in the sporting industry now.”

 Leia is passionate about sport and has been actively involved as a player, coach and volunteer throughout her time at Bishop Burton College.

 She has captained the College netball academy team, represented Great Britain Colleges in netball and has also volunteered in rugby league, winning the RFL Young Volunteer Award.

 In 2016, Leia was crowned ‘Sports Personality of the Year’ at the annual Bishop Burton College Sports Awards.